CodeWithPreet/Task-Tracker/README.md

 <<<<<<< HEAD
-# tasktracker
+# Task Tracker
+flutter assignment

-A new Flutter Task Tracker Project
+A new Flutter Task Tracker Project Assignment

+## App Features
+- Display a list of tasks
+- Add a task with title and short description
+- Delete tasks
+- Clean and minimal user interface
+- Basic state management using setState

+## 🚀 How to Run the Project
+Clone this projet
+flutter pub get
+flutter run

 ## Getting Started

 This project is a starting point for a Flutter application.